uiuc-ae598-rl-2023-spring/hw2-dqn-Johnsgeorge03/README.md

 **Due: 10am on Thursday, March 30**

 ### 2. Code review
 Review the code of at least one colleague.
 That is, you should:
 - Choose a PR that does not already have a reviewer, and [assign yourself as a reviewer]((https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews)).
 - Perform a code review.
 See [Resources](#resources) for guidance on how to perform code reviews (at a minimum, look at Google's best practices).
 - Modify your `README.md` file to specify whose code you reviewed (using their GitHub username).
-EDIT: Reviewed code Niket Parikh (netid - niketnp2, GitHub ID - npnike10)

 The goal of this review process is to arrive at a version of your code that is functional, reasonably efficient, and easy for others to understand.
 The goal is *not* to make all of our code the same (there are many different ways of doing things).
 The goal is also *not* to grade the work of your colleagues - your reviews will have no impact on others' grades.
 Don't forget to remind your colleagues to do the simple things like name their PR and training file correctly!